Standards of Practice

 Mandatory Duty to Report

-A regulated member of ACSLPA who has reasonable grounds to believe that the conduct of a regulated member of any college constitutes sexual abuse or sexual misconduct has a duty to report such conduct to the complaints director for the applicable college.
+A regulated member of ACSLPA, acting in their professional capacity, who has reasonable grounds to believe that the conduct of another regulated member of any college constitutes the procurement or performance of female genital mutilation (FGM) as defined by the Health Professions Act (HPA), or constitutes sexual abuse or sexual misconduct, as defined by the HPA, has a duty to report that conduct to the complaints director for the applicable college, in accordance with section 127.2(2) of the HPA.

 Restricted Activities Performed by Regulated Members